 (1), in the safe use of the system.

 (6) Inspections.
 Personal fall arrest systems must be inspected prior to each use for mildew, wear, damage and other deterioration, and defective components must be removed from service if their strength or function may be adversely affected.
-PART II

 Test methods for personal fall arrest systems